Special Needs Sports Programs

 - AAPM&R Directory of Sports Organizations for Athletes with Disabilities – This directory contains resources for athletes with disabilities who wish to engage in sports competitions and activities and for physiatrists and the general public who would like to volunteer with these organizations.

-Specific Sports for Disabilities
+Special Needs Sports for Disabilities

 Here are more groups, but each one stays specific to one sport or activity.